transformerlab/transformerlab-docs/docs/train/diffusion-trainer.md

   <p><em>Base model result: Generic interpretation without specialized style</em></p>
 </div>

-**Result:** The base model generates a standard interpretation of "pikachu attacking" but lacks the specific Pokemon style characteristics that were learned during training.
+**Result:** The base model generates a standard interpretation of "pikachu attacking" but lacks the specific Pokemon style characteristics and instead tries to assign a cat-style face to Pikachu.

 ### Adaptor Only (No Trigger Word)